 - Ongoing teacher training, staff support/mentoring in the process of becoming HCE practitioners.

-Students participating in the programme have shown significant shifts in their attitudes towards and abilities to engage with learning.
-Staff report finding participating students more self-aware and confident, more able to think critically and communicate their thinking, and more able to relate to both peers and adults in caring, respectful and meaningful ways.
+Students participating in the programme showed significant shifts in their attitudes towards and abilities to engage with learning.
+Students were more self-aware and confident, more able to think critically and communicate their thinking, and more able to relate to both peers and adults in caring, respectful and meaningful ways.

-The school is in the process of setting up a further 2-year programme with a new group of young people aged 14-16.
-For more detail see full report.
+Following the success of the programme, the school have embarked on a further 2-year programme with a new group of young people aged 14-16.
+For more detail of the original pilot please see full report.

 - one-to-one mentoring with a learning mentor;